 Are you loking for postal codes for a certain city?
 We have postal codes of more than 50 countries.
 Our database is constantly expanding.
 Do not you find the right country?
 Write us a message, see imprint.

-Postal codes in Germany and internationally
+Postal codes internationally

-Postal codes (abbreviated ZIP) serve primarily to facilitate the assignment of postal items such as letters and parcels.
+Postal codes (abbreviated Zip Codes) serve primarily to facilitate the assignment of postal items such as letters and parcels.
 They are also used today to facilitate online searches for specific providers or industries and to optimize the use of navigation systems.
 Markets can also be called their customers’ postcodes more frequently in order to be able to conduct market research.
 There are now postcodes in most countries around the world.
 Sometimes the postcode doesn’t just consist of numbers, but also contains letters and special characters.
 Such zip codes exist, for example, in the USA, Canada, the Netherlands and Great Britain.